 The validity of the issuance of the common stock offered in this prospectus will be passed upon for Isis by Grantland E. Bryce, Vice President and General Counsel of Isis.
-Mr. Bryce does not beneficially own any shares of common stock as of the date of this prospectus.
+Mr. Bryce is the beneficial owner of options to purchase 81,500 shares of Isis common stock.
+As of October 20, 2000, Mr. Bryce will be vested as to options to purchase 32,697 shares of Isis common stock.